lkodinsson/MARS/Fantasy/Races.md

 **Languages** Mycelians start with common and one additional language of their choice.

-## Vulpe
+## Vulpine

-Vulpes are agile, intelligent creatures resembling humanoid foxes.
-They tend to live in small-sized tribes amongst their own kind (some of which are nomadic), with older generations especially keeping a distance from other races.
+Vulpines are agile, intelligent creatures resembling humanoid foxes.
+They tend to live in small-sized tribes amongst their own kind (some of which are nomadic), with older generations often keeping a distance from other races.

-**Stats** Vulpes get +1 Dexterity and +1 Intelligence, plus any size modifiers.
+**Stats** Vulpines get +1 Dexterity and +1 Intelligence, plus any size modifiers.

+**Natural weapon, claw** Deals STR+r4 slashing damage (crit +6), has the features: Bypass 2, Mode Piercing, Swift

-**Nimble** Vulpes are graceful and keen.
-They can see in both daylight and poorly lit areas, and receive +1 to Acrobatics or Athletics rolls when leaping, running, climbing, or rolling.
+**Nimble** Vulpines are graceful and keen.
+They can see in both daylight and poorly lit areas, and receive +1 to acrobatics and athletics checks when leaping, running, climbing, or rolling.

-**Size** Vulpes can be be small or medium sized, but are typically medium sized.
+**Size** Vulpines can be be small or medium sized, but are typically medium sized.

-**Speed** Vulpes have a movement speed of 8m.
+**Speed** Vulpines have a movement speed of 8m.

-**Languages** Vulpes start with the common and vulpish languages.
+**Languages** Vulpines start with the common and vulpine languages.